 We should point out that Ring cameras don’t record footage unless you pay for a cloud subscription.
 You can check real-time footage, and Ring’s subscription fees are affordable.
 In fact, one $10-a-month subscription covers an unlimited number of cameras (Check out our full Ring Cam review for more information).
 There are outdoor cameras out there that let you record for free – Lorex, for example, offers several local storage options – so you’ll want to think through all of your options.

-Here’s a complete list of Arlo’s offerings:
+Here’s a complete list of Arlo’s outdoor camera offerings:

 Arlo Camera Price Breakdown